BredaUniversityGames/unreal-development/src/creating_unreal_project_from_scratch.md

 ## Build Targets

-Now that the initial setup for our project is setup we have to move on to Build Targets.
-We first require a Target Rules Definition file.
+Now that the initial setup for our project is setup we have can move on to setting up a build target.
+We will require a Target Rules Definition file for this.
 It will tell the Unreal build system how to build our project.
 Supported target types are as followed:

 | Type    | Description                                                                                          |
 |---------|------------------------------------------------------------------------------------------------------|